knocklabs/docs/pages/getting-started/quick-start.md

 ### 3. Tell Knock about your users

-Knock needs to know about your users to be able to send them messages.
+Knock needs to know about your users to send them notifications.
 At a minimum we need the user's name, email address, and a unique id with which to identify them.

 You'll keep user information up to date in Knock using the `identify` call.
 Best practice is to make an identify call to Knock when a new user is created and when any Knock-relevant user property changes.
-This way your user data is always up to date in Knock and we have what we need to send them messages.
+This way your user data is always up to date in Knock and we have what we need to send them notifications.

+You can learn more about how and why Knock uses user data to power your notifications system, as well as how to migrate your current users into Knock, in our guide on [managing user data](/send-and-manage-data/users).

 🔐 **Security first** 🔐